Dublin-headquartered Icon buys PRA in $12bn deal

 Icon, which is listed on the Nasdaq, is a global provider of drug development solutions and services to the pharmaceutical, biotechnology and medical device industries

-Irish clinical trials group Icon, which employs more than 1,000 people locally, is to acquire US company PRA Health Sciences in a $12 billion (€9.87 billion) deal.
+Irish clinical trials group Icon, which employs more than 1,000 people in the Republic, is to acquire US company PRA Health Sciences in a $12 billion (€9.87 billion) deal.

-The combined company will form the world’s largest contract research organisation, and is to be headquartered at Icon’s Leopardstown campus.
+The combined company will form the world’s largest contract research organisation, and is to be headquartered at Icon’s Leopardstown campus in Dublin.

-The cash and stock deal comprises of $80 in cash and 0.4125 shares of Icon stock.
+The cash and stock deal is comprised of $80 per share in cash and 0.4125 shares of Icon stock.
 It represents a 30 per cent premium on PRA’s closing price on Wednesday.
 Upon completion of the transaction, PRA shareholders will own approximately 34 per cent of the shares of the combined company.

 “The combined company will create a new paradigm for accelerating clinical research and bringing new medicines and devices to market.
 Both Icon and PRA have track records of robust growth and performance and we are ready to build on this unrivalled position of strength, utilising the outstanding talent in both organisations,” said Icon chief executive Dr Steve Cutler.

-The transaction is anticipated to be highly accretive delivering double-digit accretion in the first full year and growing to 20 per cent or more thereafter, driven by growth momentum, estimated annual run-rate cost synergies of $150 million, and the combined effective tax rate decreasing to 14 per cent, both to be realised in four years.
+The transaction is expected to be highly accretive, delivering double-digit accretion in the first full year and growing to 20 per cent or more thereafter, driven by growth momentum, estimated annual run-rate cost synergies of $150 million, and the combined effective tax rate decreasing to 14 per cent, both to be realised in four years.

 Icon, which is listed on the Nasdaq, is a global provider of drug development solutions and services to the pharmaceutical, biotechnology and medical device industries, was established in 1990 by Dr John Climax and Dr Ronan Lambe, the company employs 13,680 staff in 37 countries.